diowa/diowa.github.com/_posts/2013-07-22-nitrous-io-rails-development-inside-your-browser.md

 {% endhighlight %}

-### 6. Considerations
+### Considerations

 Being able to work on your projects without carrying your machine is a great freedom, but it comes at a price: the web ide is not that productive.
 Simple things like a global search and replace require you to master the command line.
-I certainly miss TextMate or something like GitX.
+I certainly miss TextMate, [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) or something like GitX.
 A viable compromise is to install [Nitrous.IO for Mac](https://www.nitrous.io/mac) if you work on a Mac, so that you can just install your favorite text editor and git GUI.